Skip to main content

 Care Guide

-Plant bulbs in September–October, immediately upon receipt — the tunicate-free bulb desiccates rapidly in storage.
-Plant 6–8 inches (15–20 cm) deep on its side (tilted at 45°) to prevent water collecting in the hollow centre, which causes rot.
-Space 10–12 inches (25–30 cm) apart.
-Site in full sun to light shade in fertile, well-drained soil with a pH of 6.5–7.5.
-Avoid heavy clay.
-Add a handful of coarse grit below each bulb to improve drainage.
-Water during the autumn and spring growing period; allow the soil to dry during summer dormancy.
-Feed with a potassium-rich fertiliser in early spring as shoots emerge, and again after flowering.
-Do not disturb established clumps — the species resents transplanting and may skip a year of flowering after being moved.
+Bulbs are planted in September-October, immediately upon receipt — the tunicate-free bulb desiccates rapidly in storage.
+Bulbs are planted 6-8 inches (15-20 cm) deep on their side (tilted at 45°) so that water does not collect in the hollow centre and cause rot.
+Bulbs are spaced 10-12 inches (25-30 cm) apart.
+Plants grow in full sun to light shade in fertile, well-drained soil with a pH of 6.5-7.5.
+Heavy clay is avoided.
+A handful of coarse grit below each bulb improves drainage.
+Watering covers the autumn and spring growing period; soil dries during summer dormancy.
+Feeding with a potassium-rich fertiliser in early spring as shoots emerge, and again after flowering, supports bulb recovery.
+Established clumps are not disturbed — the species resents transplanting and may skip a year of flowering after being moved.

 Pruning

-Remove the seed capsule after flowering to redirect energy to the bulb, unless seed is desired.
-Do not remove the stem and leaves until they have yellowed completely (typically late June) — the foliage photosynthesises to recharge the bulb.
-Cut the dead stem at ground level.
+Seed capsules are removed after flowering to redirect energy to the bulb, unless seed is wanted.
+The stem and leaves stay in place until they have yellowed completely (typically late June) — the foliage photosynthesises to recharge the bulb.
+The dead stem is then cut at ground level.

 Pruning Schedule